hasanfurkanfidan/hasanfurkanfidan/README.md

 ##  Job

-I'm working as a Software Engineer Intern in [T&G Workshop]
+I'm working as a Software Engineer.